Thousands of knives taken off the streets of Essex each year, police reveal

-THOUSANDS of knives have been taken off the streets of Essex following a crackdown by authorities.
+THOUSANDS of knives have been taken off the streets of Essex following a crackdown.

-Since May last year, statistics show Essex Police destroyed as many as 11,263 bladed articles which totalled almost a tonne in weight.
+Since May last year, statistics show Essex Police destroyed 11,263 bladed weapons which totalled almost a tonne in weight.

-The authority’s chief inspector, Ian Hughes, said knife bins have played a major part in seeing the rate of knife crime drop throughout the county.
+Chief insp Ian Hughes said knife bins have played a major part in seeing the rate of knife crime drop across the county.

 "But we know there is more to do to reduce the number of tragedies involving knife injuries which unfold every year.”